In this article...

 There are two main criteria preventing the HoSE from meeting FTSE Russell emerging market status.
 These are:

-- Foreign traders currently need to prove they have the funds to pay for a share purchase before a trade can be completed; and,
+- Foreign traders currently need to prove they have the funds to pay for a share purchase before a trade can be completed (this has changed since FTSE Russells last review.
+Any impact should be reported in its March 2024 update); and,

 - Foreign ownership limits are too excessive.